 This sort of goes without saying, but I would recommend that you always dress appropriately when going to court.
 The keyword here is “appropriately.” what you think is appropriate and what I think is appropriate may be different.
 In my opinion, appropriate for a man is wearing pants with a collared shirt at a bare minimum.
 Wearing a jacket and a tie into the courtroom is always a good look for a gentleman when approaching the judge or simply having to be in an atmosphere like a courthouse.

 Likewise, if you are a woman, then you should consider wearing a dress, blouse, skirt or pants as well as a jacket.
-From my experience as a husband and attorney, I believe that women have a wider range of options available to them when it comes to clothes that can be worn out and about in the world.
+From my experience as a husband and attorney, I believe that women have a more comprehensive range of options available to them when it comes to clothes that can be worn out and about in the world.
 For that reason, I would shy away from wearing spoiling that reveals too much skin or is too bright in color.
 Remember that you want the judge to be focused on the facts and circumstances of your case as well as your arguments rather than on your clothing or appearance.

 Even if you were going to drop off paperwork or make a quick appearance before the judge, you should never wear shorts, short skirts, T-shirts, sandals, or have on distracting makeup, jewelry, or perfume.
 I do not recommend that you focus on doing your job, which, if you don't have an attorney, is representing yourself in your interests in the divorce case.
 Do not lose track of what is important in your case by attempting to focus too heavily on how you look rather than how you conduct yourself.

 When addressing the judge, there can be a fine line between being too casual and being too stiff in formalism.
 At a bare minimum, you are required to act respectfully and cordially in the courtroom.
 I have seen people get too comfortable in court and even take phone calls or eat within the courtroom.
 These are actions that not only are inappropriate but could wind up with you facing the consequences from the judge.
-4 your case is heard before the judge, it is typical for a judge to have their bailiff read aloud the court's rules as far as cell phone usage, eating, drinking and other personal behaviors.
+4 your case is heard before the judge, it is typical for a judge to have their bailiff read aloud the court's rules regarding cell phone usage, eating, drinking, and other personal behaviors.
 As a general rule, you should expect not to be able to use your cell phone in court or to be able to eat and drink.
 Attorneys are usually permitted to use their phones in the courtroom, so do not look to an attorney and necessarily mimic their behavior in that regard.

 The most frequently asked question that I encounter from persons who have never really been inside a courtroom is how to address the judge.
 The tried and true method for referencing a judge is to call them “your honor.” you will never go wrong when calling the judge your honor.
 However, I have never seen a judge get bent out of shape if you refer to them as sir or ma'am.
 Most judges are adept at figuring out whether or not they are being disrespected too.
 As long as your tone and demeanor are respectful, you can usually call him whatever you would like.